 - 1 pinch Sea salt and black pepper

-- Put the mayonnaise, sour cream and Greek yogurt into a bowl.
-Add the crumbled blue cheese.
-Mix well to combine, mashing down the cheese as you mix.100 g Sour cream, 100 g Mayonnaise, 100 g Greek yogurt, 60 g Blue cheese
+- Put 100 g Mayonnaise, 100 g Sour cream and 100 g Greek yogurt into a bowl.
+Crumble in 60 g Blue cheese.
+Mix well to combine, mashing down the cheese as you mix.

-- Add the lemon juice, vinegar, salt and pepper.
-Mix well.2 tablespoon Lemon juice, 2 tablespoon Apple cider vinegar, 1 pinch Sea salt and black pepper
+- Add 2 tablespoon Lemon juice, 2 tablespoon Apple cider vinegar and 1 pinch Sea salt and black pepper.
+Mix well.

 - Transfer to a bowl, top with a little more crumbled cheese and serve with crudités.